 Here are our popular website articles written by BBFC staff.
 Like the Case Studies they delve in to key issues, films, initiatives, historical moments and offer insight into how the BBFC has responded to different events and changes in the film and media landscape.

-On Wednesday 28 May, we held the answer session for our Twitter Q & A. The previous week we asked our followers to tweet us their questions about film classification, using the #askBBFC hashtag.
+On Wednesday 9 March 2016, we held the answer session for our #askbbfc Twitter Q & A.

-On Tuesday 29 April, we held the answer session for our classifying imitable techniques Twitter Q & A.
+On Thursday 19 November we held the answer session for our #askbbfc Twitter Q & A.